carpentries-incubator/geospatial-python/_episodes/12-vector-csv-to-shapefile.md

 plt.show()
 ```

-When we plot the two layers together, `ggplot` sets the plot boundaries
-so that they are large enough to include all of the data included in all of the layers.
-That's really handy!

 > ## Challenge - Import & Plot Additional Points
 >
-> We want to add two phenology plots to our existing map of vegetation plot
+> We want to add two phenology plots to our existing map of vegetation plot locations.
-> locations.
 >
-> Import the .csv: `HARV/HARV_2NewPhenPlots.csv` into Python and do the following:
+> Import the .csv: `data/NEON-DS-Site-Layout-Files/HARV/HARV_2NewPhenPlots.csv` and do the following:
 >
 > 1. Find the X and Y coordinate locations.
 Which value is X and which value is Y?
 > 2. These data were collected in a geographic coordinate system (WGS84).
 Convert
-> the `DataFrame` into a `GeoDataFrame`.
+> the dataframe into an `geopandas.GeoDataFrame`.
 > 3. Plot the new points with the plot location points from above.
 Be sure to add
 > a legend.
 Use a different symbol for the 2 new points!
 >
-> ## Challenge - Import & Plot Additional Points
->
-> We want to add two phenology plots to our existing map of vegetation plot
-> locations.
->
-> Import the .csv: `HARV/HARV_2NewPhenPlots.csv` into R and do the following:
->
-> 1. Find the X and Y coordinate locations.
-Which value is X and which value is Y?
-> 2. These data were collected in a geographic coordinate system (WGS84).
-Convert
-> the dataframe into an `sf` object.
-> 3. Plot the new points with the plot location points from above.
-Be sure to add
-> a legend.
-Use a different symbol for the 2 new points!
->

 > > ## Answers
 > > ```python
-> > newplot_locations_HARV = pd.read_csv("/home/alex/data/2009586/NEON-DS-Site-Layout-Files/HARV/HARV_2NewPhenPlots.csv")
+> > newplot_locations_HARV = pd.read_csv("data/NEON-DS-Site-Layout-Files/HARV/HARV_2NewPhenPlots.csv")
-> >
 > > newplot_locations_HARV.info()
 > > ```
 > >